awsdocs/aws-control-tower-guide/doc_source/compliance.md

-# Guardrails and compliance<a name="compliance"></a>
+# Controls and compliance<a name="compliance"></a>

-Within AWS Control Tower, compliance refers to the state of a resource, when it is evaluated with respect to a deployed detective guardrail, or a drift detection rule\.
+Within AWS Control Tower, compliance refers to the state of a resource, when it is evaluated with respect to a deployed detective control, or a drift detection rule\.
 Compliance in AWS Control Tower is related to drift — usually, a non\-compliant resource is in a state of drift\.
-AWS Control Tower guardrails embody rules of compliance\.
+AWS Control Tower controls embody rules of compliance\.
 They help you identify compliant and non\-compliant resources by helping identify drift\.

-When AWS Control Tower evaluates the compliance of resources, it reports the compliance results at the OU, account, and guardrail levels\.
-This section describes compliance status in detail, for guardrails, OUs, and accounts\.
+When AWS Control Tower evaluates the compliance of resources, it reports the compliance results at the OU, account, and control levels\.
+This section describes compliance status in detail, for controls, OUs, and accounts\.

 Compliance reporting is intended to let cloud administrators know when the resources associated with the accounts in their organization are compliant with established policies\.
 When the resources are in compliance, builders can provision new AWS accounts quickly in a few clicks\.